ahmad-fayyaz/myDjangoBlog/README.md

 ## Getting Started

 Follow these instructions to set up and run the project on your local machine.
+Use django cli commands to create super users or manage database.
+The commands are not included in this readme file, therefore it is encouraged to visit django's official documentation website.

 ### Prerequisites